CDCgov/BART-Survival/paper.md

 ## Background
 The `BART-Survival` package provides a discrete-time survival method which aims to model survival as a function of a series of probabilities that indicate the probability of event occurrence at each discrete time.
 For clarity, the probability of event occurrence at each discrete time will be referred to as the risk probability.

 In combination with a structural configuration of the data, the discrete-time algorithm allows for flexible modeling of the risk probabilities as a non-parametric function of time and observed covariates.
 The series of probability risks can then be used to derive the survival probabilities, along with other estimates of interest.

 The foundation of the method is simple and is based off the well-defined Kaplan-Meier Product-Limit estimator.
-While a full review of the Kaplan-Meier method can be found elsewhere [@stel2011], the following example demonstrates the fundamental concepts of discrete-time survival analysis that motivates its application within the `BART-Survial` method.
+While a full review of the Kaplan-Meier method can be found elsewhere [@stel2011], the following example demonstrates the fundamental concepts of discrete-time survival analysis that motivates its application within the `BART-Survival` method.

 1. Starting with a simple event-time dataset, create a sequence of time intervals that represent the unique discrete-time intervals observed in the data.
 Each interval is represented as a $t_j$, where $j = {1,...,k}$ and $k$ is the length of the set of unique observed times.